amagrabi/preference-learning/README.md

-# preference-learning
-TensorFlow preference learning based on pynder API.
+# Deep Learning for Dating Preferences

+Predict dating preferences from images using deep neural nets, collect training data for personal preferences via the pynder API.

+Work in progress.